South African Women Are Overdoing C-Sections

 Professor Lynette Denny, head of obstetrics and gynaecology at UCT and Groote Schuur, agreed with Pattinson and said while C-sections in state hospitals were usually done for good medical reasons in the interests of mother and child, the private sector was another matter.

-Some reasons for high C-section incidences in the private sector were convenience for the doctor and for the mother and the monetary incentives for the private hospitals.
+Some reasons for high C-section incidences in the private sector were convenience for the doctor and for the mother.
+Also there was the monetary incentives for the private hospitals.
 She did not accept that C-sections were necessarily safer.
 In fact, she said, an unnecessary C-section was 10 times more life-threatening than a natural birth.

 Prof Denny went further, saying, “Women are fooled into believing that a Caesarean is quicker, easier and a more healthy procedure than normal vaginal birth.
 That is untrue.